axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-03-simple-fear-or-love.markdown

  <p>It is simple: Risk life or preserve it.
 Go after it or run away from it.
 Fear or love.</p>

 <h1>Risk Life or Preserve It</h1>
  <p>Unicellular bacteria have this wired into them.
-“It tastes like nourishment, turn right.
-It tastes bad, turn left and run!”</p>
+“Hmm… nourishment, go after it!
+Hmm… poison, run away from it!”</p>
  <p>Risk or preserve life: the rule of all live creatures.</p>

 <h1>Baffled by Fear</h1>